reframejs/reframe/contributing.md

   - You do one or couple of commits to Reframe's codebase.
 - **_Maintainer_**
   - You own substantial parts of Reframe's codebase.
-  - You work closely with Romuald ([twitter.com/brillout](https://twitter.com/brillout)).
+  - You work closely with Romuald.
   - You are a senior dev.
     It doesn't matter whether you have experience with JavaScript or not.
-    What matters is that you are well-versed with programming / computer science stuff.
+    What matters is that you are well-versed in software engineering.

 <br/>